NaamaBarIlan/Readings-Notes-Repository/Readings/TreeTraversals.md

 * **Implementation**: while a Depth-First traversal uses a stack data structure, a Breadth-First traversal uses the queue data structure.

-* Using a queue allows us to keep a reference to nodes that we want to come back to, even though we haven’t checked, or visited them yet.
+* Using a queue allows us to keep a reference to nodes that we want to come back to, even though we havenâ€™t checked, or visited them yet.

 * **Discovered Nodes**: the term for nodes we add to our queue, whose location we know, but we have yet to actually visit.